-Since the survey was published I’ve thought about that statistic quite a bit and I wonder if other professions would have such a high response rate.
+Since the survey was published, I’ve thought about that statistic quite a bit, and I wonder if other professions would have such a high response rate.
 What is it about being an assistant that makes others question our career choice and why do we stay in a job if we feel that the career choice is undervalued?

-Feeling valued is a key performance indicator which increases our engagement and motivation at work so if we feel that our entire career choice is undervalued surely this will have an impact on our performance at work?
-Or are we as assistants so used to feeling like this that we just get on with things as best we can despite being undervalued?
+Feeling valued is a key performance indicator which increases our engagement and motivation at work so if we think that our entire career choice is undervalued surely this will have an impact on our performance at work?
+Or are we as assistants so used to feeling like this that we get on with things as best we can despite being undervalued?

-I don’t have all of the answers and I do think it is hard to change perceptions but I do feel that it has to start with ourselves.
-We have to take our profession seriously and we have to stand up for our career choices.
-I’m very proud of my career and where my choices have led me and I think every assistant should feel that I also strive for more.
-I know we can do it and if others do to then we will start to value our profession and surely others will follow.
+I don’t have all of the answers, and I do think it is hard to change perceptions, but I do feel that it has to start with ourselves.
+We have to take our profession seriously, and we have to stand up for our career choices.
+I’m very proud of my career and where my choices have led me, and I think every assistant should feel that I also strive for more.
+I know we can do it and if others do to then we will start to value our profession, and surely others will follow.

 What do you think about that statistic?
 Is it even relevant a year on?
 How do you get valued at work?
 I really would love to know your thoughts!